 Under Section 51-165 of the Connecticut General Statutes, the number of authorized judgeships is 201, including the justices of the Supreme Court and the judges of the Appellate Court.

-2. How does a person become a judge?
+2. How does a person

 Under state law, the Judicial Selection Commission seeks and recommends to the governor qualified individuals for nomination as judges.
 The governor must choose a candidate from the approved list.
 The governor then refers his or her nominees to the General Assembly’s Judiciary Committee for confirmation after a public hearing.
 Both chambers of the Legislature must approve the nominees.